Matching Cuts in Graphs of High Girth and H-Free Graphs: Hardness for Forbidden Subdivided H-Graphs

-{\it Proof of Claim~\ref{claim-gadget}.} First assume $c'(u)=c'(v)$, say $c'$ colours $u$ and $v$ red.
-As any clique of size at least~$3$ is monochromatic, all vertices $v',v_1,\ldots,v_{2i}$ are coloured the same as $v$, so they are red.
+\begin{claimproof} First assume $c'(u)=c'(v)$, say $c'$ colours $u$ and $v$ red.
+As any clique of size at least~$3$ is monochromatic, all vertices $v',v_1,\ldots,v_{2i+2}$ are coloured the same as $v$, so they are red.
 Now $u'$ has two red neighbours, and thus $u'$ must be red as well.
-We conclude that $G_{uv}^i$ is monochromatic.
+Hence, $G_{uv}^i$ is monochromatic.